vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
 - I specify a start and no end epoch, and a factor of 1 to a reward account `ETHUSDT | market creation | $VEGA`
 - In the first epoch no trading occurs and nothing is transferred to the reward account at the end of the epoch
-- In the second epoch, 2 * 10^6 trading occurs, and at the end of the epoch the transfer to the reward account occurs
+- In the second epoch, 2 x 10^6 trading occurs, and at the end of the epoch the transfer to the reward account occurs
 - At the end of the third epoch, no transfer occurs

 If the network parameter `transfer.fee.factor` is modified, this modification is applied